Camp Olson YMCA & COVID-19 Summer 2023

 We will maintain our enhanced cleaning and sanitization procedures throughout camp.
 Campers and staff will be frequently reminded and encouraged to wash/sanitize their hands regularly and thoroughly throughout the day.
 Bathrooms and shared spaces will be cleaned and sanitized on a regular and thorough basis.
 Camp buildings and vehicles will be equipped with hand sanitizer dispensers and disinfectant spray to clean shared surfaces.

-- All campers and staff, regardless of vaccination status, will be required to attest to having a negative molecular PCR or rapid antigen COVID-19 test completed within 72 hours of their arrival at camp.
+- Campers and staff, regardless of vaccination status, are REQUIRED to attest to having a negative COVID-19 test completed within 72 hours of their arrival at camp.

 - Campers and staff who receive a positive COVID-19 test or have known exposure with symptoms of COVID-19 within 10 days of arrival, please contact us immediately.

 - Campers and staff that display COVID-19 symptoms will receive a COVID-19 test onsite by Camp Olson Healthcare staff (if tests are available).
 See below for procedures for positive tests while at camp.